vegaprotocol/documentation/docs/concepts/vega-chain/validator-scores-and-rewards.md

 `validator_score` = `raw_validator_score` x `performance_score` x `multisig_bonus`

-Where `multisig_bonus` is used to ensure consensus validators are registered to the [multisig contract](/../../../api/bridge/contracts/MultisigControl).
+Where `multisig_bonus` is used to ensure consensus validators are registered to the [multisig contract](../../api/bridge/contracts/MultisigControl).
 If a consensus validator is not registered to the multisig they will get a score of zero, otherwise they get 1.
 Non-consensus validators are always awarded a `multisig_bonus` of 1 since they are not required to be registered to the multisig.

 Finally, the validator score is normalised to sum to 1.
 This `normalised score` is then used to define a node's `voting power` in the next epoch.
 Note that the `voting power` is multiplied by 10,000 and rounded to integer values, to meet Tendermint requirements.

 ## Reward allocation
 :::caution
-As of version 0.47.5, the Vega network does not prevent tokenholders from nominating stake that would cause a node to be overstaked.
+The Vega network does not prevent tokenholders from nominating validators with an amount that would cause a node to be overstaked.
 Tokenholders must actively manage their stake and keep track of the nodes they support.
 :::

 At the end of each epoch, staking rewards are distributed to validators, and then their nominators.
 The full pool of staking rewards is allocated to validators, with each validator receiving `total rewards` x `normalised score`.